-complete quality control sample selection forms, which collected sampling information for each stage of selection using standard templates.
+The Consortium developed a comprehensive set of quality assurance and quality control checks to ensure PIAAC produced high-quality data that were comparable across countries.
+Section 16.1 contains a description of the quality assurance and quality control procedures developed for all sampling activities, including sample design and selection results.
+Countries were required to complete quality control sample selection forms, which collected sampling information for each stage of selection using standard templates.
 The templates were designed to capture aggregated information that was necessary for verifying that the sample was representative of the target population and that sampling was conducted in an unbiased and randomized way.
 For example, at each stage countries were asked to estimate and report the total target population within each stratum so that distributions by stratum could be reviewed at each sampling stage.
 The Consortium carried out all sampling quality control checks as listed in section 16.1 and informed the countries of the approval of their plans/procedures or asked for revisions to aspects that did not meet the PIAAC standards.

-Table 14-22 provides a summary of the sample design and selection quality assessment.
+Tables 14.22a and 14.22b provide a summary of the sample design and selection quality assessment.
 For the sampling plan, it was essential that a complete sampling plan was provided, and that the country responded to feedback from the Consortium.
-For the sampling plan, a cautionary remark was given to the Russian Federation26 due to an insufficient number of PSUs selected.
+For the sampling plan, a cautionary remark was given to the Russian Federation26 due to an insufficient number of PSUs selected and to Chile for an unequal probability design and an insufficient number of PSUs.
 As it relates to the sample selection process conducted in the country's home office, it was important that complete QC sample selection forms were provided prior to data collection, that each person in the PIAAC target population had a nonzero and known (calculable) probability of selection resulting from the application of established and professionally recognized principles of scientific sampling, and that there was no substitution of sampling units.
-As indicated in Table 14-22, cautionary remarks were given to Australia (quality level unknown due to country confidentiality restrictions or unavailability of data), Czech Republic (for late sample selection forms), Germany (for simulated probabilities of selection), the Russian Federation27 (noncompliance in completing the quality control forms), and Japan (for an approved deviation of the TSG, given the disastrous earthquake.
-The design accounted for the affected PSUs through combining strata, increasing sample sizes in affected strata, and using weighting procedures to reduce bias), With regard to sample selection processes that were conducted in the field, countries were assessed according to the following criteria ensuring that:
+As indicated in Tables 14.22a and 14.22B, cautionary remarks were given to Australia (quality level unknown due to country confidentiality restrictions or unavailability of data), Czech Republic (for late sample selection forms), Germany (for simulated probabilities of selection), the Russian Federation27 (noncompliance in completing the quality control forms), Japan (for an approved deviation of the TSG, given the disastrous earthquake.
+The design accounted for the affected PSUs through combining strata, increasing sample sizes in affected strata, and using weighting procedures to reduce bias), Israel (for an approved deviation of the TSG), and New Zealand (for not using a random start in the systematic selection of dwelling units, not finalizing three QC sample selection forms until after the data collection started, and rounding the sampling intervals to integer).
+With regard to sample selection processes that were conducted in the field, countries were assessed according to the following criteria ensuring that: